LiveRamp/HadoopAtScale/index.md

 - **Identifying and monitoring**: How to both reactively and proactively identify bad application patterns
 - **Fixes**: How can we re-engineer applications to not cause these problems

-A key refrain in this post will be, once you identify a usage pattern which is causing performance problems across your environment, _set up monitoring to make it easy to identify in the future_.
+A key refrain in these articles will be, once you identify a usage pattern which is causing performance problems across your environment, _set up monitoring to make it easy to identify in the future_.
 Problems which make things 5% slower are rarely RCA’d (if they are even identified); only once the environment is so degraded that SLAs are missed will action be taken.
 But 5% performance losses across a large environment is a significant cost driver.

 The initial articles in this repository focus on problems encountered in LiveRamp's specific environment.
 Specifically, this means